-The American Academy of Actuaries appreciates the opportunity to provide comments on issues related to patient access to health care and, in particular, the availability and pricing of medical malpractice insurance.
+The American Academy of Actuaries appreciates the opportunity to provide comments on issues related to medical malpractice.
 The Academy hopes these comments will be helpful as Congress considers related proposals.

 This testimony discusses what has happened to medical malpractice financial results and its likely effect on rates, tort reform, and some discussion of frequent misconceptions.